abhi3700/evm-playground/README.md

 > **DiamondCutFacet**: A facet which allows you to make upgrade changes to your diamond.

 - Deploy sequence:To deploy a Diamond, you need to

   1. deploy the DiamodCutFacet then bind it to the Proxy Diamond contract(Diamond.sol).
   2. The diamond can now be upgraded with the other facets(DiamondcutFacet, DiamondToken and DiamondloupeFacet) using the DiamondcutFacet.

   To make things easier, a script is available to do this.
 [Reference](https://gist.github.com/Timidan/91dcc6d3c6829e785d3790bcef2dedc7#file-deploydiamond-ts)

+- Understanding library usage in a diamond for facet:
+  - During deployment, the lib's internal functions that are used in a facet gets added into facet's (written with `contract` keyword) bytecode as well.
+Hence, the lib's internal functions are not independently deployed unlike its external functions counterpart in a library file.
+  - The external functions defined in a library are not added to the facet's bytecode, rather has to be pre-deployed and then added to the diamond.
+  - When we flatten a facet, it considers the internal & external functions of the lib irrespective of its usage.

 [Idiots Guide to Using an EIP-2535 Diamond Proxy](https://andrewedwards.substack.com/p/coming-soon)